versatiles-org/versatiles-documentation/basics/compendium.md

 ## File `/assets/fonts/font_families.json`

 There should be JSON at `/assets/fonts/font_families.json` containing all font families with their font faces.
-The keys of the font face objects should be the same as the folder names.
+The keys of the `fontFace` objects should be the same as the glyph folder names.

 The TypeScript definition of this JSON is:
 ```TypeScript